Below are some of the most frequently asked questions and answers.

 Evaluations

 Prior to the day of the evaluation, a member of the NPS team will speak with the family regarding the presenting concerns and tailor the assessment to meet those needs.
-On the day of the evaluation we will start by interviewing the child and family and discuss how the balance of the day will be structured.
+On the day of the evaluation we will start by interviewing the client, child and/or family and discuss how the balance of the day will be structured.
 Testing will take a few hours and breaks will be provided.
-Parents are encouraged to bring snacks for their child as well as any relevant documentation (doctor’s reports, reports from school, other evaluations, etc.).
-Children should have a good night's rest, take all regular medications, and wear/bring any adaptive devices (e.g., glasses, hearing aids, etc).
+Clients are encouraged to bring snacks as well as any relevant documentation (doctor’s reports, reports from school, other evaluations, etc.).
+Clients should have a good night's rest, take all regular medications, and wear/bring any adaptive devices (e.g., glasses, hearing aids, etc).

 What should I tell my child?